Headhunter vs Recruiter: The Real Difference

 No problem – keep reading.

-If you’re a job seeker in touch with someone who uses either title, the good news is that you’re working with someone who wants to help you land your next great career opportunity.
-We can check off the most important similarity of all: Recruiters and headhunters exist to match job candidates with open positions.
+If you’re a job seeker actively engaged with a professional using either title, the good news is that you’re working with someone who wants to help you land your next great career opportunity.
+We can check off the most important similarity: Recruiters and headhunters exist to match job candidates with open positions.

 Feel a little better yet?
 Sort of, but not really?
-OK, let’s further explore each (I really did start writing this expecting it to be brief, I promise).
+OK, let’s explore each title in greater detail.

-A headhunter is a professional, third-party talent-finder who works to fill one or more open positions on their client’s behalf.
+A headhunter is a professional who works to fill open positions on behalf of their clients.
 The term headhunter can refer to an individual recruiter or a recruiting firm.

-Headhunters are similar to talent scouts – They use a wide variety of means to search for, and identify prospective hires.
-Headhunters source (find), screen, and ultimately recommend the most ideal candidate(s) to their client for consideration.
-Headhunters typically remain involved with both with the candidate and end-user employer throughout the entire interview process, and often beyond.
+Headhunters are similar to talent scouts – They use various means to search for and identify prospective hires.
+Headhunters source (find), screen, and ultimately recommend the ideal candidate(s) to their client for consideration.
+Headhunters typically remain involved with both the candidate and end-user employer (their client) throughout the interview process and often beyond.

 Many headhunters specialize in niche markets, where they develop a network, or pipeline, of candidates with skills and experience in a specific area.
-While many people associate headhunters exclusively with senior, or even executive-level roles, the term can apply to those who work to fill positions of all levels.
+While many people associate headhunters exclusively with senior or executive-level roles, the term can apply to those who recruit for positions of all levels.

 How Headhunters are Compensated

-• Placement fees – typically either a fixed cost, or a percentage of annual salary
+• Placement fee – typically a percentage of annual salary, sometimes a fixed amount

 • Retained fee schedule – milestones for payments

-• Exclusivity – whether it is granted, and for how long
+• Exclusivity – whether it is granted and for how long if so

 Who are Headhunters?

-Headhunters come in all shapes and sizes; from freelancers who have embraced the gig economy, to global corporations.
-There are headhunters who consider themselves to be generalists, and others who specialize in one of many areas: industry vertical, geography, position type, level of position, and of course search type (contingent or retained).
+Headhunters come in all shapes and sizes, from freelancers operating independently to global corporations with thousands of employees.
+Some headhunters consider themselves generalists, and others specialize in a specific area, an industry vertical, geography, position type, or even a specific job function.

-There are a number of industry associations that exist to support and promote the common interests of headhunters and their firms.
-The largest are The American Staffing Association, and Staffing Industry Analysts.
+Several industry associations exist to support and promote the common interests of headhunters and their firms.
+The largest are The American Staffing Association, TechServe Alliance, and Staffing Industry Analysts.

-Despite the limitless variables when it comes to business models and specialties, all headhunters have a particular and specific trait in common: They all recruit on behalf of another company.
+Despite the limitless variables regarding business models and specialties, all headhunters have a particular trait in common: They all recruit on behalf of another company.

 So there it is: Headhunters are recruiters.

-If you need to hire a headhunter, or work with one for your job search, you can search ASA’s member directory here.
-You can also do a quick google search to find headhunters in your local market.
-Or if you don’t feel like shopping around, our team of headhunters at 4 Corner Resources is always on standby to help.
+You can search ASA’s member directory here if you need to hire a headhunter or work with one for your job search.
+Also, do a quick Google search to find headhunters in your local market, or if you don’t feel like shopping around, our team of headhunters at 4 Corner Resources is always on standby to help.

 Now that we’ve determined that headhunters are, in fact, recruiters…why aren’t all recruiters…headhunters?

-Recruiters act as talent-finders or matchmakers: Recruiters screen candidates, qualify them, and stay involved throughout the entire hiring process.
+Recruiters act as talent-finders or matchmakers: Recruiters screen candidates, qualify them and stay involved throughout the hiring process.

-The difference…the only real difference…is that a recruiter can either work on behalf of another company (their client), or directly for the end-user who is hiring.
-In the latter scenario, the internal, or Corporate Recruiter will typically work in their organization’s HR department.
+The difference…well, the only real difference…is that a recruiter can either work on behalf of another company (their client) or directly for the end-user who is hiring.
+In the latter scenario, the internal or corporate recruiter typically works in their organization’s HR department.
 Associated job titles include the phrases: Internal Recruiter, Talent Acquisition, Talent Selection, People Manager, and Talent Manager.

-What are the Real Differences Between a Headhunter and a Corporate Recruiter?
+What are the Real Differences Between a Headhunter vs. Recruiter?

-Now that we’ve covered the similarities between an internal and external (or third-party) recruiter, it makes sense to address the differences and why there is a need for both.
+Now that we’ve covered the similarities between an internal and external (or third-party) recruiter, it makes sense to address the differences and why they need both.
 Here are the four big ones:

 Compensation

-Since headhunters are exclusively paid for performance, this role is better suited for individuals who are comfortable with a commission-oriented roles.
-Conversely, while there may be a bonus structure in place, compensation for corporate recruiters is salary-based.
+Since headhunters are exclusively paid for performance, this role is better suited for individuals comfortable with a commission-oriented role.
+Conversely, while a bonus structure may be in place, compensation for corporate recruiters is salary-based.

-As referenced above, headhunters recruit exclusively for their clients, while corporate recruiters fill roles directly for their employer.
+As referenced above, headhunters recruit exclusively for their clients, while corporate recruiters fill roles directly for their employers.

 Most corporate recruiters work within their employer’s HR department, while a headhunter performs many functions (and likely possesses many traits) that are best described as sales.